 - Staff observations TAs and HLTAs consulting with Teacher.
-Also parental concerns monitored in school. - Class teacher refers to SENDCO discussion and observations referred to. - Ongoing curriculum assessments - Tracking progress using data and also using pupil individual trackers within school. - Further assessments by specialists, including those from external agencies
+Parental concerns are monitored in school and support/advice provided for the home. - Class teacher refers to SENDCO discussion and observations referred to. - Ongoing curriculum assessments - Tracking progress using data and also using pupil individual trackers within school. - Further assessments by specialists, including those from external agencies

-We take a holistic approach by looking at all aspects of a child's development and wellbeing.
-Our pastoral support arrangements for supporting the emotional and social development of all children, including those with DSEN, is set out in our School Offer.
+We take a holistic approach by looking at all aspects of a child's development and well-being.
+Our pastoral support arrangements for supporting the emotional and social development of all children, including those with SEND, is set out in our School Offer.
 Our measures to prevent bullying can be seen in our Anti-bullying policy.
+Our measures to keep all children, including children with SEND, safe are outlined in our Safeguarding Policy